 FEMA Administrator David Paulison said the assistance was authorized under a major disaster declaration issued for the state of New Mexico by President Bush.
 The President's action makes federal funding available to affected individuals in Curry and Quay Counties.

 The assistance, to be coordinated by FEMA, can include grants to help pay for temporary housing, home repairs and other serious disaster-related expenses.
 Low-interest loans from the U.S. Small Business Administration also will be available to cover residential and business losses not fully compensated by insurance.

 Federal funding is also available on a cost-sharing basis for hazard mitigation measures statewide.

-Paulison named Tony Russell as the Federal Coordinating Officer for Federal recovery operations in the affected area.
-Russell said that damage surveys are continuing in other areas, and more counties and additional forms of assistance may be designated after the assessments are complete.
+Paulison named Justin A. Dombrowski as the Federal Coordinating Officer for federal recovery operations in the affected area.
+Dombrowski said that damage surveys are continuing in other areas, and more counties and additional forms of assistance may be designated after the assessments are complete.

 Residents and business owners who sustained losses in the designated counties can begin applying for assistance tomorrow by registering online at www.fema.gov or by calling 1-800-621-FEMA (3362) or 1-800-462-7585 (TTY) for the hearing and speech impaired.
 The toll-free telephone numbers will operate from 8 a.m. to 6 p.m. (local time) Monday thru Sunday.

 FEMA coordinates the federal government's role in preparing for, preventing, mitigating the effects of, responding to, and recovering from all domestic disasters, whether natural or man-made, including acts of terror.